-Ministers, Minders and Mandarins collects the leading academics in the field to rigorously assess the impact and consequences of political advisers in parliamentary democracies.
-The 10 contemporary and original case studies focus on issues of tension, trust and tradition, and are written in an accessible and engaging style.
+Ministers, Minders and Mandarins brings together the leading academics in this specialty to rigorously assess the impact and consequences of political advisers in parliamentary democracies.
+The ten contemporary and original case studies focus on issues of tension, trust and tradition, and are written in an accessible and engaging style.

 Offering an excellent introduction to the complex role political advisers play, this book will be of great interest to upper undergraduate and postgraduate students studying political science and policy administration, as well as researchers and scholars in public policy.